Halicery/JSON-VBAProject/JSONPATH.md

 These are basic and absolute path expressions, which return a single JSON value as it is stored in the JSON data.

+## Syntax Relaxation

+In the relaxed syntax form the purpose of the JSON Path Expression is extended beyond returning a single JSON value.

+It is a matching process: a JSON value ($) is matched against a Path Expression, which can yield:

+- a single JSON value
+- multiple JSON values
+- no value, empty (i.e. no match is found)

+It is also involves:

+- array filtering
+- unwrapping: to allow object-step on non-objects
+- wrapping: to allow array-step on non-arrays
+- empty array [] or empty object {} returns empty value
+- unboxing: array with one element returns the element itself

+The last two is debatable.

-## Array filtering with Path Expressions
+### Array filtering with Path Expressions

 The array step accepts more than only a single index value in brackets `[]` and it is called index-specifier.
 It can specify one or more array indices and can return multiple values in an array:

 - asterisk (*) wildcard: represents all elements
 - index value returns a single element: 0, 5, last, last - 1
-- index ranges: 1 to 5 or 1..5 (supported only in JSONPATH)
+- index ranges: 1 to 5 or 1..5 (the `..` form is supported only in JSONPATH)
 - a comma separated list of index values and index ranges

 ```